Alcoholism in family systems: Resilience

 Professor and psychiatrist Dieter J. Meyerhoff states that the negative effects of alcohol on the body and on health are undeniable, but individuals should not forget the most important unit in society affected, family and children.
 The family is the main institution in which the child should feel safe and have moral values.
 If a good starting point is given, it is less likely that when a child becomes an adult, has a mental disorder, or is addicted to drugs or alcohol.
 According to the American Academy of Child and Adolescent Psychiatry (AACAP), children are in a unique position when their parents abuse alcohol.
-The behavior of a parent is the essence of the problem because the children do not have and can't receive support from their own families.
+The behavior of a parent is the essence of the problem because the children do not have and can not receive support from their own families.
 When they see changes from happy to angry parents, the children begin to think that they are the reason for these changes.
 Self-accusation, guilt, frustration, and anger arise because the child is trying to understand why this behavior occurs.
 Dependence on alcohol creates large amounts of harm to childhood and adolescent psychology in a family environment.
 Psychologists Michelle L. Kelley and Keith Klostermann describe the effects of parental alcoholism on children and describe the development and behavior of these children.
-Alcoholic children often face problems such as behavioral disorders, oppression, crime, and attention deficit disorder, and there is a higher risk of internal behavior, such as depression and anxiety.
+Children of alcoholics often face problems such as behavioral disorders, oppression, crime, and attention deficit disorder, and there is a higher risk of internal behavior, such as depression and anxiety.
 Therefore, they begin drinking alcohol earlier and more often and are more likely to go from moderate to severe alcohol consumption.
 Young people with parental abuse and parental violence are likely to live in large crime areas, which may have a negative impact on the quality of schools and increase the impact of violence in that area.
 Paternal alcoholism, and general parental verbal and/or physical abuse can cause the fears of children and the internalization of symptoms, with a greater likelihood of child aggression and emotional misconduct.